phpMussel/phpMussel/readme.txt

  6) Next, you'll need to "hook" phpMussel to your system or CMS.
-There are several different ways in which you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system of CMS (one that'll generally always be loaded when someone accesses any page across your website) using a require or include command.
+There are several different ways in which you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a require or include command.
     Usually, this'll be something stored in a directory such as "/includes",